Density-tuned isotherms and dynamic change at phase transition in a gate-controlled superconducting system: IV. Dynamic change at the superconducting transition

 The dynamic change of $R$ for attainment of steady state was measured by ramping $V_g$ down till -95 V (at 0.21 V/s) and recording the ensuing temporal evolution (Fig. 4d).
 At high fields, $R$ increases for a certain time ($\tau$ of 16 s at 900 mT and 22 s at 700 mT) before stabilizing at a steady value.
 At 500 mT, a different behaviour sets in.
 There is a momentary increase in $R$ followed by a slow drop over an extended period of time. $\tau$ is estimated to be 233 s.
 (See Supplemental Material \cite{supp} for further discussions.)
-At lower fields, $R$ drops by larger amounts when the $V_g$ sweep is stopped at -95 V. The noticeable difference of dynamic change behaviour at high and low fields can be explained by the fact that the low field behaviour is determined by the kinetics of superconducting islands.
+At lower fields, $R$ drops by larger amounts when the $V_g$ sweep is stopped at -95 V. The noticeable difference of dynamic change behaviour at high and low fields can be explained by the fact that the low field behaviour is related to the kinetics of superconducting islands.
 The resistance drop corresponds to the condensation or the increase in size of such islands.
-These estimated times of several seconds are difficult to explain in terms of a purely electronic mechanism.
-Such large timescales are possibly related to the properties of the SrTiO$_3$ substrate hosting the 2DEG.
-It is known that relaxation processes due to movement of oxygen vacancies inside SrTiO$_3$, upon the application of an electric field \cite{hilgenkamp} or ultra-violet radiation \cite{meevasanaa}, may last for several seconds or even minutes.
-The motion of such charged defects under an electric field in our system can account for the observed values of $\tau$ in the high temperature (Fig. 3b) or high-field (Fig. 4d) normal state.
-The moving defects may provide a fluctuating potential landscape for the electrons, affecting the nucleation of superconducting droplets or the expansion of phase coherent superconducting islands.
-A small increase in the fraction of superconducting electrons will result in a significant reduction of the resistance.
-Accordingly, the dynamic change in resistance will be larger in magnitude and appreciable over a longer span of time with the onset of superconductivity.
-Another phenomenon of interest here is the existence of ferroic domains within SrTiO$_3$.
-The impact of structural domains of SrTiO$_3$ on the properties of the conducting electronic system at the surface has been observed with scanning probe microscopy \cite{kaliskystructure, ilanistructure, moler} and transport experiments \cite{levy}.
-Pesquera et al. \cite{pesquera} demonstrated that polar domains in SrTiO$_3$ under an applied electric field exhibit relaxation times of several tens of minutes (at 36 K temperature).
-Therefore, the large $\tau$ observed in our experiments may also be related to the relaxation of structural domains within the dielectric and their influence upon the superconducting state.
-These observations may help to explain the spike-like features in the resistance of the 2DEG seen in Figs. 3d, 4c and 4d.
-These can result from sudden transformations in the arrangement of trapped charges or ferroic domains within the substrate, which influence the properties of the interface electronic system.
-It is noteworthy that such spike-like features in resistance are visible only at temperature and magnetic field values low enough for the onset of superconductivity to have taken place.
-These are not visible in the normal state, corroborating our inference that the 2DEG in AlO$_x$/SrTiO$_3$ is much more sensitive to structural defects/deformations of the substrate in the superconducting state than in the normal state.
+The estimated times of several seconds are difficult to explain in terms of a purely electronic mechanism.
+Transient superconductivity seen in different systems with supercritical current pulses are associated with relaxation times of a few nanoseconds or few hundred picoseconds \cite{pals,frank,tinkham}.
+The large values of $\tau$ in our experiment are explained much better by taking into account the properties of the SrTiO$_3$ substrate hosting the 2DEG and their influence on the superconducting transition.
+There are two aspects of the structural properties of SrTiO$_3$ which are of relevance here - oxygen vacancies and ferroic domains.
+In the following paragraphs, we will discuss about the possible impact of these features on the development of superconducting islands.